nvidia-holoscan/holoscan-sdk/docs/holoscan_create_distributed_app.md

 Transmission of data between fragments of a multi-fragment application is done via the [Unified Communications X (UCX)](https://openucx.readthedocs.io) library, a point-to-point communication framework designed to utilize the best available hardware resources (shared memory, TCP, GPUDirect RDMA, etc).
 UCX has many parameters that can be controlled via environment variables.
 A few that are particularly relevant to Holoscan SDK distributed applications are listed below:

 - The [`UCX_TLS`](https://openucx.readthedocs.io/en/master/faq.html#which-transports-does-ucx-use) environment variable can be used to control which transport layers are enabled.
 By default, `UCX_TLS=all` and UCX will attempt to choose the optimal transport layer automatically.
-- The `UCX_NET_DEVICES` environment variable is by default set to `all` meaning that UCX may choose to use any available network interface controller (NIC).
-In some cases it may be necessary to restrict UCX to a specific device or set of devices, which can be done by setting `UCX_NET_DEVICES` to a comma separated list of the device names (i.e. as obtained by linux command `ifconfig -a` or `ip link show`).
+- The `UCX_NET_DEVICES` environment variable is by default set to `all`, meaning that UCX may choose to use any available network interface controller (NIC).
+In some cases it may be necessary to restrict UCX to a specific device or set of devices, which can be done by setting `UCX_NET_DEVICES` to a comma separated list of the device names (i.e., as obtained by Linux command `ifconfig -a` or `ip link show`).
 - Setting `UCX_TCP_CM_REUSEADDR=y` is recommended to enable ports to be reused without having to wait the full socket TIME_WAIT period after a socket is closed.
 - The [`UCX_LOG_LEVEL`](https://openucx.readthedocs.io/en/master/faq.html#how-can-i-tell-which-protocols-and-transports-are-being-used-for-communication) environment variable can be used to control the logging level of UCX.
 The default is setting is WARN, but changing to a lower level such as INFO will provide more verbose output on which transports and devices are being used.
 - By default, Holoscan SDK will automatically set `UCX_PROTO_ENABLE=y` upon application launch to enable the newer "v2" UCX protocols.
 If for some reason, the older v1 protocols are needed, one can set `UCX_PROTO_ENABLE=n` in the environment to override this setting.
 When the v2 protocols are enabled, one can optionally set `UCX_PROTO_INFO=y` to enable detailed logging of what protocols are being used at runtime.
 - By default, Holoscan SDK will automatically set `UCX_MEMTYPE_CACHE=n` upon application launch to disable the UCX memory type cache (See [UCX documentation](https://openucx.readthedocs.io/en/master/faq.html#i-m-running-ucx-with-gpu-memory-and-geting-a-segfault-why) for more information.
 It can cause about [0.2 microseconds of pointer type checking overhead with the cudacudaPointerGetAttributes() CUDA API](https://github.com/openucx/ucx/wiki/NVIDIA-GPU-Support#known-issues)).
-If for some reason, the memory type cache is needed, one can set `UCX_MEMTYPE_CACHE=y` in the environment to override this setting.
+If for some reason the memory type cache is needed, one can set `UCX_MEMTYPE_CACHE=y` in the environment to override this setting.
 - By default, the Holoscan SDK will automatically set `UCX_CM_USE_ALL_DEVICES=n` at application startup to disable consideration of all devices for data transfer.
 If for some reason the opposite behavior is desired, one can set `UCX_CM_USE_ALL_DEVICES=y` in the environment to override this setting.
 Setting `UCX_CM_USE_ALL_DEVICES=n` can be used to workaround an issue where UCX sometimes defaults to a device that might not be the most suitable for data transfer based on the host's available devices.
 On a host with address 10.111.66.60, UCX, for instance, might opt for the `br-80572179a31d` (192.168.49.1) device due to its superior bandwidth as compared to `eno2` (10.111.66.60).
 With `UCX_CM_USE_ALL_DEVICES=n`, UCX will ensure consistency by using the same device for data transfer that was initially used to establish the connection.
 This ensures more predictable behavior and can avoid potential issues stemming from device mismatches during the data transfer process.
 - Setting `UCX_TCP_PORT_RANGE=<start>-<end>` can be used to define a specific range of ports that UCX should utilize for data transfer.
 This is particularly useful in environments where ports need to be predetermined, such as in a Kubernetes setup.
 In such contexts, Pods often have ports that need to be exposed, and these ports must be specified ahead of time.
 Moreover, in scenarios where firewall configurations are stringent and only allow specified ports, having a predetermined range ensures that the UCX communication does not get blocked.
 This complements the `HOLOSCAN_UCX_SOURCE_ADDRESS`, which specifies the local IP address for the UCX connection, by giving further control over which ports on that specified address should be used.
 By setting a port range, users can ensure that UCX operates within the boundaries of the network and security policies of their infrastructure.

 :::{tip}
 A list of all available UCX environment variables and a brief description of each can be obtained by running `ucx_info -f` from the Holoscan SDK container.
-Holoscan SDK uses UCX's active message (AM) protocols, so environment variables related to other protocols such as tag-mat
+Holoscan SDK uses UCX's active message (AM) protocols, so environment variables related to other protocols such as tag-mat.
 :::

 (object-serialization)=

 ## Serialization

 Distributed applications must serialize any objects that are to be sent between the fragments of a multi-fragment application.
 Serialization involves binary serialization to a buffer that will be sent from one fragment to another via the Unified Communications X (UCX) library.
-For tensor types (e.g. holoscan::Tensor), no actual copy is made, but instead transmission is done directly from the original tensor's data and only a small amount of header information is copied to the serialization buffer.
+For tensor types (e.g., holoscan::Tensor), no actual copy is made, but instead transmission is done directly from the original tensor's data and only a small amount of header information is copied to the serialization buffer.

 A table of the types that have codecs pre-registered so that they can be serialized between fragments using Holoscan SDK is given below.